Frequently Asked Questions

 How Long Does Counseling Last?

-People generally experience significant improvement within 8 – 20 sessions.
-However, we may only meet for a few weeks to help you cope with a short-term problem.
+This is a difficult question to answer, in truth.
+For example, research has shown that couples who are treated by a provider who is competent to practice from an Emotionally Focused Couples Therapy approach generally experience significant improvement within 8 – 20 sessions.
+However, it is important to curb your expectations as there are other factors to consider.
+We may only meet for a few weeks to help you cope with a short-term problem.
 Treatment may last longer if you have long-term challenges.

 The length of therapy will depend on the following factors: